-Now in its second decade, the international postgraduate course Sensory Ecology is known throughout the world.
+Now in its third decade, the international postgraduate course Sensory Ecology is known throughout the world.
 The two-week course, which is limited to 40 participants, is organised by the Department of Biology at Lund University.
-The course is held every second year in October.
+The course is held every second year in September and/or October.
 The world's leading authorities in sensory ecology are invited to Lund to deliver an outstanding program of lectures covering all animal senses.

 Completion of the course renders 6 ECTS.